NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ### Saving a vaccination record

-Before saving, uou'll see a Check and confirm page, where you can review your answers, add an optional note and save the vaccination record.
+Before saving, you'll see a Check and confirm page, where you can review your answers and add an optional note.

-## Recording the next vaccination can be quicker
+### Recording the next vaccination

-Once you’ve your first vaccination, you are presented with 3 options for what you can do next.
+Once you’ve recorded your first vaccination, you are presented with 3 options for what you can do next.
 You can either record:

 * another vaccination for the same patient (co-admin)
 * the same vaccination for another patient